Wireless devices, including baby monitors, can suffer from interference from other electronic devices.

-However, electronic gadgets around the home such as wireless broadband routers and mobile phones can cause interference.
-Selling or throwing away an electronic gadget that causes interference is not an option for most people.
+However, electronic gadgets around the home such as wireless broadband routers and mobile phones can cause monitor interference.

 Why Does Baby Monitor Interference Happen?